Ralph Wiggum: Role in The Simpsons

-These episodes include: "I Love Lisa" (season four, 1993), an episode which set him apart from other tertiary characters and defined much of the character, "This Little Wiggy" (season nine, 1998), and "E Pluribus Wiggum" (season nineteen, 2008); as well as appearances both minor and prominent in many other episodes.
+These episodes include: "I Love Lisa", an episode which set him apart from other tertiary characters and largely defined much of his character, "This Little Wiggy" and "E Pluribus Wiggum"; as well as appearances both minor and prominent in many other episodes.
 Ralph also appears in various other media, such as the Simpsons comic book series by Bongo, and has even received his own entry in The Simpsons Library of Wisdom series.